 Haunted House, as the name suggests, looks pretty much like a normal house unless the shit gets real and hits the fan.
 Why do we find such movies terrifying?
 I guess because of walls, closed spaces, furniture, crockeries and creepy, seldom invisible creatures which can crawl up those walls and lift and fling the otherwise heavy furniture with inexplicable ease.
 And then we witness some paranoid humans and overly curious kids who either can’t stand the sight of weird things happening around them or can’t stop themselves from getting into trouble.
 And don’t forget the camera.
 The CCTV captures everything for the greater good, for detailed reviewing later on, by some ghost specialists.
 Or worse, the cops, who arrive at the end to clean up the mess.

 Here’s a list of top scary haunted house movies ever which made our blood run cold and gave us a heart in the mouth situation, at the least.
-And P.S., I’ve tried to cover all such creepy movies, parts of which happen inside a shady room or a house to start with.
+I’ve tried to cover all such creepy movies, parts of which happen inside a shady room or a house to start with.
 You can watch some of these best haunted house movies on Netflix, Hulu, or Amazon Prime.

 16. The Orphanage (2007)